oguyon/gric-cluster/benchmarks/RESULTS.md

 ### High Dimension input

 Here we operate in high dimension (256x256 pixel images = 65536 dimensions), but with the high dimensional image derived from a low-dimension input.
-This is reprentative of high-dimension clustering where there exists an (unknown at clustering time) relationship between a small number of input variables and the high-dimension observable.
-Clustering is deployed to reveal this relationship, grouping high-D samples to they can be related to the low-D variables.
+This is representative of high-dimension clustering where there exists an (unknown at clustering time) relationship between a small number of input variables and the high-dimension observable.
+Clustering is deployed to reveal this relationship, grouping high-D samples so they can be related to the low-D variables.

 We use the `gric-ascii-spot-2-video` to convert the 2D input (2Dspiral.txt file) into a high-D image.
 The 2 coordinates encode the centroid position of a gaussian spot.
 We use here the streaming output mode with the cnt2 synchronization to avoid writing a large video file on the filesystem.
 This program will produce images on demand (one image per line in the 2Dspiral.txt), waiting for the clustering program to process frames to deliver the next frame.
 This synchronization is done with ImageStreamIO's cnt2 entry, with the writer waiting for cnt2 to be incremented above cnt0, and the reader incrementing cnt2 to request a new frame.